Microdroplet Silicone Injections

 The number of treatments varies depending on the number of desired sites and the extent of augmentation needed.
 The cosmetic use of silicone oil is compatible with other procedures including lasers and surgery, although a history of its use should be provided to all treating physicians.
 The microdroplet technique of silicone oil provides a slowly progressive and very natural appearing result in all areas of potential treatment*.
 It is often less painful that other fillers and patients can resume their daily activity, without restrictions, immediately*.

 Although cosmetic silicone oil injections using the microdroplet technique suggests a very good safety and efficacy record, all cosmetic procedures do carry some degree of risk and uncertainty.
 Although very rare (on the order of a fraction of 1%) possible side effects include- transient bruising and swelling, overcorrection, rare discoloration (in thin skinned scars), firm texture, and an idiosyncratic inflammatory reactions that produces redness and swelling.
 Fortunately these reactions are extremely rare and can be minimized in their occurrence with appropriate substance and technique.
 In their occurrence, they can often be managed with a variety of procedures including local cortisone injections, removal of tissue, electrodessication and antibiotics.
 In some instances, time alone resolves the problems.
 For these reasons, it is essential for patients to seek a licensed, board certified physician with expertise in the use of silicone and its potential complications.
-They must use the medical-grade Silikon 1000 or Adatosil 5000 product and use the microdroplet technique, the only substance and technique used at The 5th Avenue Dermatology Surgery & Laser Center.
+They must use the medical-grade Silikon 1000 or Adatosil 5000 product and use the microdroplet technique, the only substance and technique used in our practice.

 Request a Consultation